OPTYCs Events

 This workshop was offered at the Texas Section of the AAPT Spring 2023 Meeting in Commerce, TX.

-Texas Section 2023 Spring W2 Registration - Regina Barrera, STEPHANIE INGLE, Tom O'Kuma
+Texas Section 2023 Spring W2 Registration - Regina Barrera, Stephanie Ingle, Tom O'Kuma

 March 24, 2023